 NDTV had asked him: "Your biggest strength was communication, you stopped communicating.
 People say you are a victim of your arrogance.
 Do you accept you became arrogant?
 What explains your silence throughout the coronavirus crisis?
 You didn't address a single press conference."

 In the election that ended on Tuesday, the Nitish Kumar-led National Democratic Alliance (NDA) won a majority in the 243-member assembly, but powered by the BJP's 74 seats.
-The Chief Minister's JDU saw its tally drop to 43 from 71 in the previous election, leaving it.
+The Chief Minister's JDU saw its tally drop to 43 from 71 in the previous election.

 The opposition Rashtriya Janata Dal (RJD) emerged as the single-largest party, which spurred its leader Tejashwi Yadav to challenge Nitish Kumar yesterday to "listen to his conscience and step down".